SvenSerneels/direpack/README.md

 Documentation
 =============
-Detailed documentation on how to use the classes is provided in the [Documentation file](https://github.com/SvenSerneels/direpack/blob/master/docs/sprm.md).
+Detailed documentation on how to use the classes is provided in the `docs` folder per class.

 Examples
 ========
-For examples, please have a look at the [SPRM Examples Notebook](https://github.com/SvenSerneels/direpack/blob/master/examples/sprm_example.ipynb).
+Jupyter Notebooks with Examples are provided for each of the classes in the `examples` folder.

 References